Helsinki-NLP/OPUS-MT-train/README.md

 * `lib/dist.mk`: make packages for distributing models (CSC ObjectStorage based)
 * `lib/slurm.mk`: submit jobs with SLURM

-There are also make targets for specific models and tasks.
-Look into `lib/models/` to see what has been defined already.
+There are also make targets for specific projects and tasks.
+Look into `lib/projects/` to see what has been defined already.
 Note that this frequently changes!
-There is, for example:
+Check the file `lib/projects.mk` to see what kind of project files are enabled.
+There are currently, for example:

-* `lib/models/multilingual.mk`: various multilingual models
+* `lib/projects/multilingual.mk`: various multilingual models
-* `lib/models/celtic.mk`: data and models for Celtic languages
+* `lib/projects/celtic.mk`: data and models for Celtic languages
-* `lib/models/doclevel.mk`: experimental document-level models
+* `lib/projects/doclevel.mk`: experimental document-level models

 Run this if you want to train a model, for example for translating English to French: